-Game Plan for Success
+Game plan for success

 There’s no shortage of articles comparing March Madness to investing.

 From unprecedented winning streaks to Cinderella stories, there are many parallels between the NCAA Division I men’s basketball tournament and the world of wealth management.
-The analogies also offer some important lessons as to why working with a financial advisor can be a smart strategy.
+The analogies also offer some important lessons as to why working with a financial professional can be a smart strategy.

 The names John Wooden and Mike Krzyzewski are well known among college basketball fans for a good reason.
 Having taken teams to the Final Four more than any other coaches, they are recognized as among the best in the business.